ASneha1/organizational_management/README.md

 2. Select the position of the employee at the "Position" field.
 3. Each position can only be assigned to one employee.

-## How to view the Organization chart?
+## How to view the Organizational chart?

 1. Navigate to Organizational Management > Position.
 2. Select any position and click on "Navigate to Org Chart" button at the top right.

-## Features of the Organization chart:
+## Features of the Organizational chart:
 1. Home Button
 -	Allow user to return to the full chart.
 2. Search Function